timea-solid/SolidHelloWorlds/README.md

 9. Navigate to your project on your platform and you should see the index.html rendered.

 ***NOTE*** make sure to use minified versions of the libs (solid-ui, mashlib especially) otherwise the app loads quite slowly.

 ***NOTE*** the adminPage is not working on a Pod deployment due to mashlib.

 ***NOTE*** Unfortunately solid-ui only works with absolute URLs reason why in the config.js we need full URLs.

 Example: my running demo is deployed, in this case, on two of my Pods.
 The main code is over in the HelloWorld folder on [https://timea.solidcommunity.net/SolidHelloWorldDistributed/](https://timea.solidcommunity.net/HelloWorld/src/).
 The data and forms are on another Pod over at [https://solidweb.me/timeacss/public/SolidHelloWorlds/](https://solidweb.me/timeacss/public/SolidHelloWorlds/).
-I made sure the SolidHelloWorlds folder has public access because this is where the single point of truth (the KG) is.
+I made sure the SolidHelloWorlds folder has public access because this is where the single point of truth (the Knowledge Graph (KG)) is.

 # Attribution